 Box 1910, CS Department

 In 2013-14, I am a fifth-year computer science Ph.D student at Brown University in David Laidlaw's visualization group.
 My research is focused on the human factors involved in analyzing and evaluating information visualizations and scientific visualizations.
-Related interests broadly include design, behavioral science, and crowdsourcing.
-Thanks to our collaborators in brain science, we spend a lot of time looking at diffusion imaging and circuit diagrams of the human brain.
 My aim is to make it easier to evaluate visualizations, especially when expert users are unavailable to participate in user studies.
 Related interests broadly include crowdsourcing, behavioral science, and design.

 I received a ScM degree from Brown in computer science in 2011.
 Before coming to Brown, I was a software engineer in New Hampshire.
 In 2007, I received a BA in computer science from Dartmouth College.

 In Fall 2012, I was the teaching assistant for an upper-level course at Brown, CSCI 2370: Interdisciplinary Scientific Visualization.

 In 2010, I was the CS department orientation czar and organized research talks, new logins, and ice-breakers for incoming graduate students.